MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 - An NSG rule for the virtual network that hosts SQL Managed Instance allows communication on port 5022.
 - If your SQL Server instance is on an Azure VM, an NSG rule allows communication on port 5022 on the virtual network that hosts the VM.
 - SQL Server is running.
-- There exist test endpoint on SQL Server.
+- There exists test endpoint on SQL Server.

-After resolving issues, re-run NetHelper network probe again by running `EXEC ExecuteNetHelper` on managed instance.
+After resolving issues, rerun NetHelper network probe again by running `EXEC ExecuteNetHelper` on managed instance.

 Finally, after the network test has been successful, drop the test endpoint and certificate on SQL Server by using the following T-SQL commands: